 There is a God.
-All those winter mornings you forced yourself out of bed and off to the gym despite the chill are finally paying off.
+All those winter mornings you forced yourself out of bed and off to the gym despite the horrendous chill are finally paying off.
 Your quads have been trained to perfection, and now it’s time to reward them for their hard work with a brand-new pair of stylish shorts.
-One problem: How do you wear shorts?
+One problem: how do you wear shorts?

-More than just pulling them up around your legs, there’s an art to picking the right ones to accentuate your legs and personal style in the right way.
+More than just pulling them up around your legs, there’s an art to picking the right ones to accentuate your pins and personal style in the right way.
 There will be those who doubt the sartorial sophistication of shorts, but to them we say leg it.

 It’s really not difficult.
 Just remember the Goldilocks rule: not too long (they’re not capri pants), not too short (Stereosonic came and went, bro), just right.